National Night Out

 We make every effort to have a police, fire or ambulance representative stop by your party.
 They will randomly attend as many parties as they are able to across the city that night.
 We cannot accept special request due to the high volume of parties schedule for the evening.

 Chalk Art Contest!
-The Chalk Art Contest was a great hit in 2021 so we are doing it again!
+The Chalk Art Contest was a great hit in 2022 so we will be doing it again in 2023!

 Let's see what your neighbors can create on National Night Out.